LuisMiguelMiranda92/LuisMiguelMiranda92/README.md

 <h1 align="center">Hi 👋, I'm Luis Miguel Miranda</h1>
 <h3 align="center">A passionate data analyst</h3>

-🌱 I’m currently working on creating my data portfolio.
+🌱 Trying to use each day as an opportunity to become a better data analyst

 📫 How to reach me lmbasmiranda@gmail.com